conersteen19/saturn/4102_notes.md

 This is similar to sequence matching.
 We use a similar grid approach with slightly different criteria.
 In this case, we want to find the smallest common subsequence.
 You start by filling the first row and col with 0s and progress until you find a match.
 On a match, take the upper left diagonal value and add 1 to it.
 If no match, take the largest of the left and top.
 This finds the length of the longest substring.
 You can go backwards by taking the largest value unless you are at a match, in which case you move diagonal.
 Reference live lecture 4/12 for more details.

+### Example: Gerrymandering

+Given P precincts with m voters each (m\*n total votes), find two districts D that include a subset of P s.t. size(D_1) = size(D_2) and one party p_0 has the majority of votes in each D.  In our example, we assume n precincts, 2 parties, and 2 districts.

+Consider an inductive step.
+D_1 has k precincts and x votes for p_0 and D_2 has n-k-1 precincts and y votes for p_0.
+We can put this next precinct in either of these pools- how do we decide?
+Think recursively.
+Consider a function where we pass j number of precincts, k assigned to D_i, x votes for p_0 in D_1, and y votes for p_0 in D_2.
+We are working backwards and must consider two cases- S(j-1,k-1,x-votes(p, p_0), y) and S(j-1, k, x, y-votes(p,p_0).
+We know if gerrymandering is possible if this returns a bitwise OR (Use S(0,0,0,0)=true to start)  Loop through recursively and look for an entry of S(n, n/2, > mn/4, >mn/4) to prove it is possible.
+Complexity is Θ(n^4\*m^2) but note m is an integer- what does this mean for complexity?
+This is pseudo-polynomial time which actually means its exponential!